-SFCDC represents our members by advocating to preserve and expand funding for community development, to use resources for community development effectively, and to implement sound community development policy.
-Each year, our members select the top advocacy objectives for the year, and we strive to achieve these objectives through local, state, and federal advocacy.
+SFCDC represents its members by advocating to preserve and expand funding for community development, to use resources for community development effectively, and to implement sound community development policy.
+Each year, SFCDC members select the top advocacy objectives for the year and the organization strives to achieve those objectives through local, state, and federal advocacy.

 In the state of Florida, the Sadowski Affordable Housing Trust Fund, created in 1991, is a dedicated revenue source for affordable housing programs, including construction, homebuyer education, and housing rehabilitation for the low-income elderly.
 Approximately 70% of the funds are distributed by local governments under the State Housing Initiatives Partnership (SHIP).
 SFCDC works with partners, including the Florida Housing Coalition and the Florida Alliance of CDCs (FLACDC), to ensure that money intended for affordable housing is spent on affordable housing.